6 Ways To Improve Your Child's Digestion

 4. Avoid digestion trouble-makers

-It’s not difficult to destabilize the ecosystem of the gut.
-Sugar, stress, smoke, chemicals, plastics, antibiotics and anti-inflammatory medication are some of the things that throw off digestive enzymes, microbial balance, and pH levels of the digestive tract.
+Some of the things that throw off digestive enzymes, microbial balance, and pH levels of the digestive tract are:

 5. Focus on Flavonoid-Rich Foods